Amateur Radio is a fun, technical hobby for all ages.

 ACMA information on amateur operating procedures

-Exams and the issue of new callsigns are managed by the Australian Maritime College
+Exams and the issue of new callsigns are managed by the ACMA

 Training courses are offered by your local amateur radio club, or on line at the Radio and Electronic School